Kandathil Mammen Philip

 Kandathil Mammen Philip was an Indian entrepreneur from the South Indian state Kerala who was a director of MRF Limited and Malayala Manorama group with business interests in tea, coffee and cardamom plantations and processing.

-He was also a director of many other companies such as Rembrandt and Vandykes Limited, Commercial Broadcasts Limited, India Coffee and Tea distributing Company Limited and Balanoor Plantations and Industries limited.
+He was also a director of many other companies such as Rembrandt and Vandykes Limited, Commercial Broadcasts Limited, India Coffee and Tea Distributing Company Limited and Balanoor Plantations and Industries Limited.

 Early life

-Born to K. C. Mammen Mappillai and Kunjandamma (Modisseril family) as the sixth of their nine children.
+he was born to K. C. Mammen Mappillai and Kunjandamma (Modisseril family) as the sixth of their nine children.
 Philip did his elementary education at M.D School and C.M.S college, Kottayam and then moved on to Loyola College, Chennai from where he graduated in Economics (Hons).

 Career

 Philip is considered by many as the father of Indian rubber industry.

 Recognition

 Philip was honored by the Government of India, in 2001, with the fourth highest Indian civilian award of Padma Shri.
-His eldest brother, Kandathil Mammen Cherian and one of his younger brothers, Kandathil Mammen Mathew are recipients of Padma Bhushan awards while another younger brother, K. M. Mammen Mappillai and one of his nephews, K. M. Mammen Mathew have won Padma Shri awards.
+His eldest brother, Kandathil Mammen Cherian and one of his younger brothers, Kandathil Mammen Mathew are recipients of the Padma Bhushan award while another younger brother, K. M. Mammen Mappillai and one of his nephews, K. M. Mammen Mathew have won the Padma Shri award.